BroderickMitchell/WorkRight-HRIS/docs/docker/api-image.md

   .
 ```

 Build the production image.
-The Dockerfile already compiles the shared packages, generates the Prisma client, and prunes dev-only dependencies while keeping the full API dependency graph (for example, `@nestjs/common`) prior to the `runtime-api` stage.
+The Dockerfile already compiles the shared packages, generates the Prisma client, and prunes dev-only dependencies so only the production graph required by `@workright/api` ships in the `runtime-api` stage.

 ```bash
 docker push <acr-name>.azurecr.io/workright/api:<tag>